junspanny/pi_interventiontool/README.md

 - The article information includes news source, current news bias and its title.
 - The bias information display and calculate based on user's read news and decide it by allside bias standard.
 - The user session information shows number of news read, average news reading time, current spending time for news and how many times user click or scroll of current news.
+- When facing an article which has fake, misleading or disturbing information, a pop-up alert to user

 #### **Firebase Backend**